MostafaNabiehMourad/Image-Conversion/README.md

 # Image Conversion

-I built this project to conversion between png to jpg.
+I built this project to convert between png to jpg.

 I used libraries:
 1. PIL